blog-icon

 Why spamdexing no longer works

 The primary reason for this is of course that: Google wants the best experience for its users, so that they keep coming back!
+Any attempt to trick the system with spamdexing instead of providing relevant content is treated as an unethical tactic that can quickly lead to lost traffic.

 The key to SEO is paying attention to everything - not just keywords!